Nama ERP DocsNama ERP Docs

 Permission Denied

-Solution: The script automatically requests administrator privileges.
+The tool automatically requests administrator privileges.
 If you still see this error:

 1. Click Yes when the UAC prompt appears